zerynth/docs/docs/develop/index.md

 # Develop

-This section introduces you to the main features of Zerynth and provides you a step-by-step guide to get started with the system.
+This section introduces the main features of Zerynth and provides a step-by-step guide to get started with the system.
 Take a look at the video below to see Zerynth in action!

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/u2pEH5dSZbo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-### Create a Zerynth User Account
+### Create an account

-It is necessary to create a User Account to access Zerynth.
+It is necessary to create a user account to use Zerynth.

-To register a new Zerynth Account or to Log in an existing one, you can proceed manually (**email**, **username** and **password**) or you can automatically register/login with social credentials (**Facebook** and **Google+**).
+To register or to login you can either provide manual credentials (**email**, **username** and **password**) or use social login with **Facebook** and **Google**

 ![](img/Create%20a%20Zerynth%20User%20Account.png)

 !!! note
-	For Manual Registration: check your email and verify your new account by clicking on the link provided in the confirmation email
+	If you choose manual credentials you will need to verify your new account by clicking the link provided in the confirmation email

 !!! warning
 	The first time you create a user account or if you have sign-in issues, a restart of Zerynth Studio might be necessary

-### Connect, Register and Virtualize your Device
+### Prepare a device

-To make a device usable with Zerynth, you need to **Connect**, **Register**, and **“Virtualize”** it.
+To make a device usable with Zerynth, you need to **Connect** it and install **Zerynth OS** on it.

-According to the platform used and to the connected device, the user has to install the related driver to make the machine able to recognize and exchange data with the board.
+According to the platform used and to the connected device, you may need to install the related drivers for enabling it in the development machine.

 !!! warning
-	Procedure to install drivers, if needed, is reported device by device in [Supported Devices](/latest/reference/boards/Supported_Devices/).
+	Procedure to install drivers, if needed, is reported device by device in [Supported Devices](../reference/boards/index.md).

+To install Zerynth OS, you can click the **Z** button and install it in one click.

+If you want more fine grained control on the features of the Zerynth OS, keep on reading.

-The **Registration** phase is the process of retrieving the device info to allow the Zerynth backend to build its specific virtual machine.
+The **Registration** phase is the process of retrieving the device info to allow the Zerynth backend to know about the device.

 ![](img/Registration%20phase.png)